gustavo-gomes-ghg/gustavo-gomes-ghg/README.md

 I'm currently looking for a Data Engineer or Web Developer position, where I think I'll have my best performance.

 ## English Level
 Currently, I am studying on Open English school.
 It has a course with 8 English levels.
-Actually I passed level 4, and I'm studying level 5 to get B1 certificate.
+Currently I passed level 4, and I'm studying level 5 to get B1 certificate.

 2022-May: CEFR A2